garfix/richard-readthedocs/docs/source/language/is-equality.md

     Salt is Natrium Chloride
     Clark Kent is Superman

 The first equality is pure synonymy, While the second one means something like: Clark Kent and Superman have the same location, and share (a large part of) the same mind and body.
-Note that one can't just say "Clark Kent flies over New Yrok wearing a red cape."
+Note that one can't just say "Clark Kent flies over Metropolis wearing a red cape."